wconnell/wconnell.github.io/_posts/2018-02-01-blockchain.md

 ![](../images/blockchain_figs/exchange_net.png)

 A few things come to mind from this visualization, mainly that there are a few nodes which harbor a majority of the transaction flow.
 The relative "importance"" of vertices in this graph can be computed with different centrality metrics. **Degree centrality** defines "the number of links incident upon a node."
-Indegree (incoming ties) and outdegree (outgoing ties) cetrality help to more specifically define directed networks. **Betweenness centrality** "quantifies the number of times a node acts as a bridge along the shortest path between two other nodes."
+Indegree (incoming ties) and outdegree (outgoing ties) centrality help to more specifically define directed networks. **Betweenness centrality** "quantifies the number of times a node acts as a bridge along the shortest path between two other nodes."

 ![](../images/blockchain_figs/centrality_heatmap.png)